ETS-ReactNative1/react-wisteria/README.md

     );
 };

-export default ReactFpContextProvider({
+export default ReactWisteriaProvider({
     Context: CounterContext
 })(Counter);
 ```

-As you can see, the context is being sent to ReactFpContext as part of its options.
+As you can see, the context is being sent to ReactWisteriaProvider as part of its options.

 Let us now render our Root component with its initial props (only the current counter value):